 Voices heard in the program:

-Eric Berg is a sculptor who lives in Philadelphia and a graduate of the University of Pennsylvania.
+Eric Berg (1945-2020) was a sculptor who lived in Philadelphia and graduated from the University of Pennsylvania.

 Anna O. Marley is Curator of Historical American Art at the Pennsylvania Academy of the Fine Arts Museum.